 So, basically, what Lewis teaches and what I believe is that there are only four key points to a plot.
 This is that “dramatic arc” that you hear so much about.
 Some writing teachers subscribe to a “three act” structure, some like five acts, some like to choreograph your plot right down to what should happen in a story when.
 I think these micromanaging techniques miss the point.

-Put whatever you want in your plot, run your characters through the story that’s in your imagination, but when you’re reading your manuscript over again, make sure it adheres to this very simple arc:
+Put whatever you want in your plot, run your characters through the story that’s in your imagination, but when you’re reading your manuscript over again or making a middle grade novel outline, make sure it adheres to this very simple arc:

 Do you like my lovely drawing?
 I never said I was visually gifted, mind you.
 Let me explain what’s going on here, point by point:

 Normal: This is your character’s baseline.
 At the beginning of a story, your character is usually their normal self in their normal circumstances (as much as possible).
 Something has probably happened to knock them off balance but they are making do.
 They might even be doing well.
 Even if they’re starting on their first day at a new school, they’re making a friend or two, they’re not completely failing their classes, they discover a magic shop where the owner seems very interested in them, etc. This leads us to…

 The Rise: This, for the near future, is as good as your character is going to get.
 You want to spend some time, maybe the first quarter of your story, building relationships, exposing your character and their goals and motivations, creating a world and planting all the seeds of plot, story, theme and character that will be important later.
 If your story is longer, maybe spend only the first 1/5th or 1/6th here.
 Then get ready for…